jhill0/sevr-tutorial/docs/5_cli.md

 on port 4000 by default.

 ```
-$ ich manage -p 4000
+$ sevr manage -p 4000
 ```

-This will connect to the running Ichabod instance and start an interactive shell.
+This will connect to the running Sevr instance and start an interactive shell.
 From here, there are a number of different commands that can be run to manipulate the data; We will walk through each of them.